Ethnic Mongolians in Tokyo hold anti-China protests for imposing language policy | International

 Ethnic Mongolians in Tokyo hold anti-China protests for imposing language policy

-Ethnic Mongolians living in Japan protested in front of the Chinese Embassy in Tokyo against the China's policy to forcibly push Mandarin-language education in Inner Mongolia, an autonomous region in northern China.
-Some 15-20 people joined the protest to raise their concern.
+Ethnic Mongolians living in Japan protested in front of the Chinese embassy in Tokyo against the policy to forcibly push Mandarin-language education in Inner Mongolia, an autonomous region in northern China.
+Some 15-20 people joined the protest on Saturday to raise their concern.

-In Inner Mongolia, protests are underway after a new policy aimed at pushing Mandarian language education across the region sparked widespread unrest among the country's ethnic Mongols.
+In Inner Mongolia, protests have been ongoing after a new policy aimed at pushing Mandarian language education across the region sparked widespread unrest among the country's ethnic Mongols.
 It has angered many as they saw it as a move to erase their culture.
-Thousands of students in Inner Mongolia have taken to streets during the past week to rally against Beijing's three-year plan to push Mandarin language education across the northern region and phase out local history, literature, and ethnic textbooks in favour of national course books.
+Thousands of students in Inner Mongolia have taken to streets during the past week to rally against Beijing's three-year plan to push Mandarin language education across the northern region and phase out local history, literature and ethnic textbooks in favour of national course books.

 - READ MORE ON: